 USE master GO RESTORE DATABASE VeryImportantDB WITH RECOVERY;

-Like I mentioned in the beginning of the post, we set out to try and return to our starting instance by using LOG backups alone.
-I didn’t take FULL backup of the migrated database I had already restored, but started straight up with the LOG backup and it worked.
+Like I mentioned at the beginning of the post, we set out to try to return to our starting instance by using LOG backups alone.
+I didn’t take a FULL backup of the migrated database I had already restored, but started straight up with the LOG backup, and it worked.

-There are few things to that can break up the LOG backup chain, such as going to SIMPLE recovery model or some specific options when taking the backup (which seem to be mostly discontinued in later versions of the SQL Server).
-LOG backup chain is bit too complicated topic to be properly explored in this post, but there are some good articles out there and I might write something about it myself later on.
+There are few things to that can break up the LOG backup chain.
+Such as going to SIMPLE recovery model, or some specific options when taking the backup (which seem to be mostly discontinued in later versions of the SQL Server).
+Log backup chain is a bit too complicated topic to be properly explored in this post, but there are some good articles out there, and I might write something about it myself later on.

 To wrap up on what we just did.
-First we migrated our data from one database to another, by using combination of FULL and LOG backups.
-After that, we performed data movement back to original database using just the LOG backup taken from the newly migrated database.
-This in a real life situation could be useful, if after migration you need to quickly rollback changes to infrastructure and return to starting point.
+First, we migrated our data from one database to another, by using a combination of FULL and LOG backups.
+Subsequently, we performed data movement back to the original database using just the LOG backup taken from the newly migrated database.
+This in a real life situation could be useful, if after migration you need to quickly roll back changes to infrastructure and return to the starting point.

-Naturally it would only work if you were using same SQL Server versions, as it’s impossible to restore backups only from newer/later versions of SQL Server to old one.
+Naturally, it would only work if you were using the same SQL Server versions, as it’s impossible to restore backups only from newer/later versions of SQL Server to old one.